 There are two forces working in tandem that grip the popular imagination: fear and love.
 Our own fear of death, the fear of being at the mercy of nature’s harshest elements, fear of being lost, alone, stranded, helpless.
 The horror of being responsible for someone else’s survival, against all these odds.
 And then the courage it takes to confront that fear with love, to give your life for someone you love and, ultimately, how death gives birth to life.

 What are the themes explored?

-Besides the themes of sacrifice, courage and love that are evident in the tale, we set out to create a coming of age story about a young girl growing up, without a mother, and having to fulfil a motherly role for her brother, navigating the tensions between childhood and adulthood as she transitions into womanhood herself.
+Besides the themes of sacrifice, courage, and love that are evident in the tale, we set out to create a coming-of-age story about a young girl growing up, without a mother, and having to fulfill a motherly role for her brother, navigating the tensions between childhood and adulthood as she transitions into womanhood herself.
 All the characters in the story are transitioning and going through their own rite of passage.
-Even the landscape transitions from green summer, to brown, yellow and red autumn and, finally, to a white snow-covered wasteland.
+Even the landscape transitions from green summer to brown, yellow and red autumn, and, finally, to a white snow-covered wasteland.

 The film starts with a wound.
 A young girl watches from afar as her father buries her deceased mother.
 The rest of the film essentially examines how this little family deals with this wound by trying to cover it up, ignore it, and focus elsewhere.
 However, it continues to fester and forces each member of the family to confront it and go through the process of healing.
 We also explore how we relate to those who have passed on.
 How do we remember and honour them?
 How do we make peace with death and learn to let go?
 What are the consequences if we cannot let go?

 How have you approached the re-telling in order to make the story accessible to a modern audience?